What to do if you suspect senior abuse or neglect?

-For this reason, you must thoroughly check all of the caregiver references of prospective caregivers.
+Check all of the caregiver references of prospective caregiver applicants before hiring them.

-You can help prevent an abusive situation by making sure the caregiver completely understands and knows their caregiver job description.
+You can help prevent an abusive situation by making sure the caregiver has a clean work record and completely understands and knows their caregiver job description as far as expectations and job duties.

 Most importantly, keep communication lines open between you and the caregiver.
 Ensure that the caregiver is not overburdened with care responsibilities, and try to resolve issues as soon as they arise.